-- Distribution network records via a download and VPN facility available 24 hours a day, seven days a week; - Asset attribute data; - Secure access to asset records via a dedicated ICP/IDNO web interface portal; - Access to the Long Term Development Statements via our website; - Data being provided within two working days, for more complex enquiries; - 11kV half-hourly demand data to provide remote access to allow ICPs to self serve where they require this information; - Planned network reinforcement and asset replacement data being available via our website; - Generation availability data being available via our website; - Published cable and overhead line ratings along with associated full codes of practice for cable (IMP/001/013) and overhead line (IMP/001/011) ratings; and - Undertaking a programme of engagement with ICPs to ensure all are satisfied with our approach to the provision of information/data, including: - Publication of a comprehensive document providing ICPs with guidelines in respect of self-select Point of Connection limits, design considerations and design approval requirements, including details of how to obtain data from Northern Powergrid; - Establishment of bi-annual ICP seminars, with the opportunity for ICPs to raise queries in an open forum; - Monthly ICP surgeries, with the opportunity for ICPs to raise queries in a more confidential environment; and - Supporting information requests from ICPs via our dedicated Connections Input Services team.
+- Distribution network records via a download and VPN facility available 24 hours a day, seven days a week; - Asset attribute data; - Secure access to asset records via a dedicated ICP/IDNO web interface portal; - Access to the Long Term Development Statements via our website; - Data being provided within two working days, for more complex enquiries; - 11kV half-hourly demand data provided via remote access to allow ICPs to self serve where they require this information; - Planned network reinforcement and asset replacement data being available via our website; - Generation availability data being available via our website; - Published cable and overhead line ratings along with associated full codes of practice for cable (IMP/001/013) and overhead line (IMP/001/011) ratings; and - Undertaking a programme of engagement with ICPs to ensure all ICPs are satisfied with our approach to the provision of information/data, including: - Publication of a comprehensive document providing ICPs with guidelines in respect of self-select Point of Connection limits, design considerations and design approval requirements, including details of how to obtain data from Northern Powergrid; - Establishment of bi-annual ICP seminars, with the opportunity for ICPs to raise queries in an open forum; - Monthly ICP surgeries, with the opportunity for ICPs to raise queries in a more confidential environment; and - Supporting information requests from ICPs via our dedicated Connections Input Services team.

-We believe that the way in which information/data is provided is the best solution currently available, with the systems currently in operation.
-We have, however, invested heavily in a new suite of asset management solutions that will provide enhanced opportunities for ICPs to access our asset data moving forwards e.g.
+We believe the way in which information/data is provided is the best solution currently available, with the systems currently in operation.